wvteijlingen/localeasy/README.md

 This means you can use any tabular data format to store and manage your translations, as long as you can export it to CSV.

-For example, you can use Google Sheets, which hase many benefits such as easy user management, change tracking, comments, no limits on contributors, and being free of charge.
+For example, you can use Google Sheets, which has many benefits such as easy user management, change tracking, comments, no limits on contributors, and being free of charge.

 ## Installation